thejerf/reign/README.md

 me on improving this code rather than starting again on your own.
 If you need help or more documentation, ask and ye shall receive.

+If you do not need exactly Erlang-style semantics, note there are other libraries out there that may be better starting points.
+But I don't know of anything else for Go explicitly written with this goal in mind.

 Security
 ========